All planning checklists

 Research licensed punting operators

-Research Scudamore's Punting Cambridge, Traditional Punting Company, or Rutherford's Punting for group bookings and potential discounts, verifying their licensing via Visit Cambridge.
+Scudamore's Punting Cambridge, Traditional Punting Company and Rutherford's Punting all take group bookings - verify licensing on Visit Cambridge.

 Moderate·High impact